ChetanAshtivkar/CI-CD-in-android/README.md

 # Steps
 ## 1. Setup a repository in bitbucket
+   Create a new repository in bitbucket and set up gitignore and other properties.

 ## 2. Create a Google Play Store listing for your project and upload a build alpha release.
+  Create playstore listing for the project and deploy first release in alpha channel.

 ## 3. Create a service account to access Google Play Developer API.
-Create a cloud project and download the google play store credentials..
+Create a cloud project and download the google play store credentials.
+  We will need a service account to allow an application to deply release on behalf of us.
+  Follow [this link](https://developers.google.com/android/management/service-account) to create a service account.

 ## 4. Create a properties file to save your keystore properties.
-Zip files and savet them in a file server.
+Zip files and save them in your file server.

 ## 5. Write custom tasks to download and extract these files in build directory.

   1. Create a blank keystore.properties file in the root directory.